mcaldwelva/iSaab/README.md

 # iSaab
 This is a virtual replacement for the factory CD changer on first generation Saab 9-3's and 9-5's.
 All controls should behave as described in the owner's manual, with the following exceptions:
 * RDM does not change tracks when switching to shuffle mode
-* In shuffle mode, the NXT and preset buttons are used to change the display text
+* In shuffle mode, the NXT and preset buttons are used to change the display text.
+NXT will rotate through the tags.
+Each preset button will select Track Title, Album Title, Album Artist, Track Artist, Genere, or Year, respectively.
+Pressing the same preset again will return the display to normal.
 * The 9-5 intro scan controls have been repurposed for pause and resume